mgroves/EmpiriCall/README.md

 There are only 4 easy steps to get EmpiriCall running right now.

 1. Add a reference to EmpiriCall.
-You'll also want an EmpiriCall data provider like EmpiriCall.Data.Db4o or EmpiriCall.Data.SQLServer (technically not required, you could write your own).
+You'll also want an EmpiriCall data provider like EmpiriCall.Data.SQLServer (technically not required, you could write your own).
 Once I get EmpiriCall on NuGet, then you've probably already done this.

 2. To view the console and reports for EmpiriCall, you must add an HttpHandler to your Web.config.
 It's as simple as:
 ```